ibm-cloud-docs/solution-tutorials/plan-create-update-deployments.md

 In this resource, all properties are configured through variables.
 In the next sections, you will learn how to set these variables.

-To fully deploy our environments, we will use a mix of Terraform and the {{site.data.keyword.Bluemix_notm}} CLI.
-In the shell scripts written with the CLI we may need to reference this organization or the account by name or ID.
+To fully deploy the environments, you will use a mix of Terraform and the {{site.data.keyword.Bluemix_notm}} CLI.
+Shell scripts written with the CLI may need to reference this organization or the account by name or ID.
 The *global* directory also includes [outputs.tf](https://github.com/IBM-Cloud/multiple-environments-as-code/blob/master/terraform/global/outputs.tf) which will produce a file containing this information as keys/values suitable to be reused in scripting:

    ```sh
    # generate a property file suitable for shell scripts with useful variables relating to the environment